nihalMM/pblogproject/content/about/index.md

 This is my little corner of the internet.
 Welcome!

-I love bunnies, Classical Music and Remote Sensing (not the spooky kind!)

-I currently am working on making Greenhouses act like lighthouses for Radar Satellites.
+I love bunnies, Classical Music and Remote Sensing (not the spooky kind!).I currently am working on making Greenhouses act like lighthouses for Radar Satellites.
 It's fun!

 I love the sheer amount of things we can do with satellite data.